buyallmemes/blog-api/posts/20240422-testing-guideline.md

 If something is even 1% over your comfort zone - ask for help.

-I can't stress enough importance of pair programming.
+I can't stress enough the importance of pair programming.
 I pity the teams and organizations that see this as a "waste of time."

 Two heads are better than one.